 A big reason for this growing trend is that most of these employees are not getting benefits, (so no insurance coverage for their medical bills), they do not require expensive office space (so no high rent), and these employees will usually come with their own equipment like computers, phones, and printers.
+It also gives the employer more flexibility in that they can quickly cut back on staffing or hours of the employee.
+So employers have more ability to cut back on expenses if/when needed.

 Take Lori Lincoln as an example.
 The home is both where Lincoln's family is located and it is also where her office is.
 The commute for this mother of two is literally just up the stairway, and then she goes around the corner to get to her in home office.
+Talk about convenient!

 Lori is in a work from job that comes with starting pay of $9 to $14 per hour, which goes a long way towards paying her bills on a monthly basis.
 The position she has involves her answering phones for about 20 hours a week for a company that offers seminars to business professionals.
 Her role is called a "call center professional."

 What she does is she tells them the hours that she is available to work from home during certain days of the week, and then from that, they will go ahead and provide her schedule for that week, Lincoln said.
 So the ability to work from home is very flexible.
+Both Lori as well as the employer can staff up or down as needed to meet the demands of the business.

 Pam Hill is another that also works from home.
 Her office colleagues are the family cat and the family bird.
 Pam is a coach for a large team of other at-home workers, and this is a position that pays her about $20 an hour and more.
 Her official job title is "customer care coach."

-As part of her role, she will get paid for her breaks, Not only that, she is provided a lunch break and she is also allowed the personal time she needs for appointments and such.
+As part of her role, she will get paid for her breaks.
+Not only that, she is provided a lunch break and she is also allowed the personal time she needs for appointments and such.
 Whenever she wants, she can walk away from the job as well and that too is really nice, said Hill.

+There are just two people that have had success in this industry.
+But there are tens of thousands of stories similar to their.
 Both of these women are part of an at-home work network that was sewn together by Alpine Access.

 Mary Susan Costa is a work-at-home agent for another company that is called Working Solutions.
 She provides other data entry agents and call center agents to companies looking to hire for work at home opportunities.